Mclord1/Simple-Business-Search/README.md

 # Inits-Sampleproject - Local Businesses Directory
 It is a simple business search application built on php.
-It's search functionalities can be accessed via an api cal to "api.php"
+It's search functionalities can be accessed via an api `api/businesses.php?business_name=anyname`

 ## Requirements